 The construction is so pious and strong that several attempts by terrorist aurangzeb and his islamic followers to break the temple pillars and cause denigration to the divine structure only led to further decimation of mughal invasion.
 And very minor damage was done to some of the elephants present in the huge structure.

-Sculpting The Entire Rock to Realize Divine Imagination Into Massive Kailash Temple
+Kailasha Temple Facts: Sculpting The Entire Rock to Realize Divine Imagination Into Massive Structure

 After deeply analyzing the amount of man-hours and efforts involved, experts summarized that the scale at which the work was undertaken is enormous.
 It covers twice the area of the Parthenon in Athens and is 1.5 times high (and bigger than all ancient temples of the world), and it entailed removing 200,000 tonnes of rock.
 It is believed to have taken 7,000 labourers and 150 years to complete the project.